Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 “We watched the Hunters for generations.
 Much of their technology was beyond our understanding, but I think I have...this way.”

-Uku slipped out from between the stacks, and led him up the steep metal stairs---almost a ladder, really---to the higher level where she kept the loose books.
+Uku slipped out from between the stacks, and led him up the steep metal stairs - almost a ladder, really - to the higher level where she kept the loose books.
 She chanted to herself as she touched the shelves, calling back her mnemonic aids to guide her to what she sought.

 “...Here.”